Pivotal-Data-Engineering/gemfire-lucene-search/README.md

-# Geode Lucene Search Capabilities
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br># Geode Lucene Search Capabilities

 This is a Spring boot Geode application demonstrating Lucene search capabilities